c-blake/bu/doc/tim.md

-within some number of standard deviations of each other.  **If so**, then you have some evidence for thinking the distribution of the 2 samples is the same (at least near the min).  **If not**, you should take action to correct this before concluding much (even on an isolated test machine) such as `taskset`, `chrt`, fixing CPU frequency dynamically in-OS, or even rebooting into a BIOS with a fixed freq CPU (or your OS's equivalent of these Linux interventions).
+within some number of standard deviations of each other.  **If so**, then you have some evidence for thinking the distribution of the 2 samples is the same (at least near the min).  **If not**, you should take action to correct this before concluding much (even on an isolated test machine).

+There are many such actions..1) Shutting down browsers 2) Going single-user 3) `taskset`/`chrt`, 4) fixing CPU frequency dynamically in-OS 5) Rebooting into a BIOS with fixed freq CPU(s) (or your OS's equiv. of these Linux interventions),
+6) `isolcpus` to avoid timer interrupts entirely, 7) Cache-Allocation Technology extensions to reserve L3, and on & on. (`tim` hopes that simpler ideas can prevent all that effort most of the time without corrupting benchmark design.)

 `tim` wraps all these ideas up into a simple command-line invocation where you just pass some valid command (probably not outputting anything to terminals).